-- (a) The activity is compatible with the amenity values of the surrounding environment, considering: - Hours of operation associated with any premises licensed for the sale of liquor - The proximity of outdoor facilities to neighbours and potential noise effects - (b) The location and design of vehicle access and loading areas is such that it ensures safe and efficient movement of pedestrians and vehicles; - (c) Outdoor storage areas do not have an adverse effect on the visual amenity of the surrounding area, and are screened from public view. - vi.
+- (b) The location and design of vehicle access and loading areas is such that it ensures safe and efficient movement of pedestrians and vehicles; - (c) Outdoor storage areas do not have an adverse effect on the visual amenity of the surrounding area, and are screened from public view. - vi.
 Controlled Activity- Premises Licensed for the Sale of Liquor in Activity Area 1.

 - (a) The activity is compatible with the amenity values of the surrounding environment, considering: - Hours of operation - The proximity of outdoor facilities to neighbours and potential noise effects - The adequacy of screening between the activity and any surrounding visitor accommodation or residential activities - The character and scale of the activity. - vii.
-Discretionary Activity- Commercial Activities in Activity Areas 1b, 2, 3 and 5, and Commercial Recreational Activities in Activity Areas 2 and 3 - (a) The extent to which the activities are compatible with surrounding residential activities, by taking into account: - Potential effects on the amenity of the street, neighbouring properties and open space; - Hours of operation; - The proximity of outdoor facilities to neighbours and potential noise effects; - The ability to landscape and or mitigate adverse visual effects. - (b) In Activity Area 1b: - The extent to which the commercial activity does not detract from the vibrancy and cohesion of Activity Area 1a; - The extent to which the commercial activity contributes to the mix of activities already established within Activity Area 1a; - The extent to which the commercial activity is required to locate in Activity Area 1b in terms of functional operating or servicing requirements.
+Discretionary Activity- Commercial Activities in Activity Areas 1b, 2, 3 and 5, and Commercial Recreational Activities in Activity Areas 2 and 3 - (a) The extent to which the activities are compatible with surrounding residential activities, by taking into account: - Potential effects on the amenity of the street, neighbouring properties and open space; - Hours of operation; - The proximity of outdoor facilities to neighbours and potential noise effects; - The ability to landscape and or mitigate adverse visual effects. - (b) In Activity Area 1b:

-viii.
-Discretionary Activity- Car parking and access within Activity Areas 6 and 7
+- The extent to which the commercial activity does not detract from the vibrancy and cohesion of Activity Area 1a; - The extent to which the commercial activity contributes to the mix of activities already established within Activity Area 1a; - The extent to which the commercial activity is required to locate in Activity Area 1b in terms of functional operating or servicing requirements. - viii.
+Discretionary Activity- Access Roads in Activity Areas 6 and 7 and Car parking in Activity Area 6a

 - (a) The car parking and access is necessary in order to enable public access to the open space areas; - (b) The effects from hard surfaces can be avoided through use of permeable material; - (c) The car park and access areas are rural in character; - (d) Landscaping is used to mitigate adverse effects; - (e) Earthworks are minimised through appropriate site location and design. - ix.
-Discretionary Controlled Activity- Structures associated with the erection and maintenance of a gondola
+Discretionary Activity- Buildings and Structures associated with the erection and maintenance of a gondola within Activity Areas 6a, 6b and 7